 The court clarified that the trial court’s decision to grant the dismissal of one of the claims was based upon a case where a new professional malpractice claim was being added, but that it was distinguishable because here there was not an additional professional claim being made.
 Rather, here, the plaintiff had already claimed that her injuries were attributable to the negligence of a hospital employee, and her amended complaint simply elaborated specifically that the employee was a nurse, adding the claim that the hospital was vicariously liable for the nurse employee’s conduct.
 Therefore, there was not a novel professional claim, and the amended complaint related back to the original filing.

 If you have been injured in the Atlanta area, knowing what your options are moving forward, and what the laws are surrounding those options, can be very comforting.
-At Christopher Simon Attorney at Law, our experienced Atlanta injury lawyers are committed to helping you understand the process for filing a civil action after an injury, and will aggressively represent you throughout the process of proving fault, establishing damages, and getting the settlement that you deserve.
+At Christopher Simon Attorney at Law, our experienced Atlanta personal injury lawyers are committed to helping you understand the process for filing a civil action after an injury, and will aggressively represent you throughout the process of proving fault, establishing damages, and getting the settlement that you deserve.
 Contact us today for your free case consultation.

 Georgia Federal Court Dismisses Inmate Stillborn Birth Case, Atlanta Injury Attorney Blog, published September 29, 2016